By W.S. Rendra

 Meld into a gaggle of clamoring voices

-Become a reef under the surface of the ocean.
+Become a reef below the surface of the ocean.

 We have to stop buying foreign formulas.

-But we ourselves have to formulate our situation.
+But we ourselves have to formulate our condition.

 Go into the villages